oroinc/documentation/user_guide/how_to_track.rst

 In order to track campaign-related activities of a Website user, you need to:

-- Create a :ref:`*campaign <user-guide-marketing-campaigns>*`
+- Create a :ref:`Сampaign <user-guide-marketing-campaigns>` record

-- Create a :ref:`*Tracking Website*` <user-guide-tracking-websites>` records for this Website
+- Create a :ref:`Tracking Website <user-guide-tracking-websites>` record for this Website

-- Use the "Tracking code" on their View pages to modify the code of the website.
+- Use the "Tracking code" on their View pages to modify the code of the website

 Use Tracking Code
 -----------------